Gone are the days when the only way to obtain property records information was to take a trip to the county clerk’s office.

-Using ACRIS, you can “Search by Document Type.”
-Within the search page, you can select from a few different options related to property deeds.
+Using ACRIS, you can search by “Document Type.”
+Within the search page, you can choose from a few different options related to property deeds.
 You can then select a borough or county and date range, and run your search.

-Document detail pages include the parties involved, parcels, sale price, and much more.
+Deed detail pages include the parties involved, parcels, sale price, and much more.

-How to Derive Insights from Property Sales Records
+Deriving Insights from Property Sales Records

 Current Property Value